This is an excerpt from ‘Consciousness Sutras. Principles of Becoming Conscious’, including all the 177 sutras/principles.

 120. Mara’s daughters: when the self thinks there is no self – The ‘self’ never disappears; it just fluidifies, becoming more flexible and adapted to moment-to-moment flows.
 The patterns of the body’s adaptive processing are always in us, and they do have a preferred way of functioning that translates into our conscious experience as a self-identity.
-We can’t drop the self, but we may drop the ‘there is no self’ perspective and see what happens next.
 This challenge seems to be related to certain spiritual teachings and some spiritual or philosophical communities that promote a dominant perspective that ‘I just am’, ‘there is no self here while I am talking’, or ‘the self doesn’t exist’.

 121. Dark nights and regaining connection – After the blissful high of the awakening, the energy level and creativity may decrease, and some people think that they have lost their ‘gifts’, or God has abandoned them, or related thoughts.
 If this challenge presents itself, instead of searching for ways to return to the awakening/connected state, know that most awakenings are new ways of flowing, not fixed states; they emerge by abandoning oneself continuously into the layers of the present moment and not through remembering.